What is a neighbourhood plan?

 It will mean that local views MUST be taken into account when planning decisions are made.

-The Neighbourhood Plan will also help the local community to set out any projects that we would like to see happen over the coming years.
+The Neighbourhood Plan also sets out any projects that we would like to see happen over the coming years.

 This video explains more about Neighbourhood Development Plans – it was created by Locality, which funds and supports communities to deliver their Neighbourhood Plans.